 One function of cortisol is to increase blood sugar levels for energy in a stressful situation.
 Long term stress and extended increase of blood sugar levels is not good for our bodies.
 When there’s a spike in blood sugar our pancreas secretes insulin.
 Insulin causes receptor cells in the liver, skeletal, and fat tissue to take up glucose from the blood.
-When there is too much insulin in our bodies all the time these receptors become numb and resistant and our bodies can’t take up glucose the way it’s supposed to.
+When there is too much insulin in our bodies on a regular basis these receptors become numb and resistant and our bodies can’t take up glucose the way it’s supposed to.
 This can cause insulin resistance which can lead to weight gain and type 2 diabetes.

-During stress we often reach for quick convenience foods, thus consuming big quantities of refined carbohydrates and sugar and causeing a complete overload of glucose in our blood.
+During times of stress we often reach for quick convenient foods, thus consuming large quantities of refined carbohydrates and sugar, causing a complete overload of glucose in our blood.
 The liver produces cholesterol from glucose and the more glucose in the blood the more bad cholesterol produced.
 An excess of bad cholesterol can lead to heart disease.
 To keep our digestive system healthy we should increase good fats to help manage cholesterol, decrease sugar intake by avoiding refined carbs and decreasing alcohol intake.
 We should also aim to decrease caffeine intake around meal times as it diverts blood away from the gut which can affect digestion.

-In summary, think about asking your health practitioner about beneficial dietary supplements, make simple dietary changes, do regular exercise and keep your spine stress free with regular chiropractic care and of course introduce some self stress management techniques.
-To book in for a chiropractic consultation please call Melbourne Combined Natural Therapies on 9645 9923.
+In summary, think about asking your health practitioner about beneficial dietary supplements, make simple dietary changes, do regular exercise, keep your muscles relaxed and of course introduce some self stress management techniques.